FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 using CUDA
 ```
 <br>
-Now we set default values for the learning rates, batch size, epochs, the usage of a GPU (if available) and other hyperparameters for our model:
+Now we set default values for the learning rates, batch size, epochs, the usage of a GPU (if available) and other hyperparameters for our model.

 ```julia
 @with_kw struct HyperParams
     batch_size::Int = 128